ShaafPlayz/Parsea/README.md

 - Any 4–8 digit number **only if** it appears near the words "code" or "pin" (e.g., "Your code is 123456")

 This is implemented with regular expressions for robust detection.
 Only emails that do **not** match these patterns are kept for further processing and AI classification.

+## Features
+- Fetches recent emails from your inbox and saves them to a CSV file using IMAP
+- Parses the CSV into structured email objects (subject, sender, date, etc.)
+- **Cybersecurity filter:** Automatically removes emails that appear to be authentication code, OTP, or security code messages using advanced pattern matching (see below)
+- Uses Cohere AI (Command-a-03-2025) to classify job application–related emails into categories: Interview, Offer, Rejection, Confirmation, and Other
+- Returns only the titles of relevant emails for easy identification (no email contents are exposed)
+- Provides a summary count for each category in the AI response
+- Robust error handling for API and parsing issues
+- Modular code for easy maintenance and extension

 ## Problems
 - Requires a better way to parse all the emails locally before sending it to the model